10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

-Coconut oil, nut butter, vanilla extract, raw cacao, stevia or sweetener, protein powder (optional).
-To make, melt the oil and butter together, then stir in the remaining ingredients until well combined.
+Coconut oil, nut butter, vanilla extract, raw cacao, stevia or sweetener, plant-based protein powder (optional).
+To make the raw chocolate, melt the oil and butter together, then stir in the remaining ingredients until well combined.
 Pour into a shallow baking tray and freeze for 1 hour to harden.
 Break into piece to serve.
+If you'd like a tutorial, try my Guiltless, Sugar-free Chocolate Dipping Sauce Recipe

 Vegan Cheesecake